FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/make_rst/creating_rst/creating-rst.rst

 is our place to make any kinds of changes we want, we just have to understand *where* and *how* to make those changes.

-Understanding the rst-primer Structure
+Understanding the ftcdocs Structure
 --------------------------------------

-The rst-primer repository is a "map" of the files and how they'll be presented to users on the website.
+The ftcdocs repository is a "map" of the files and how they'll be presented to users on the website.
 Filenames and where they're located in the folder structure of the repository define the ultimate web experience users will have interacting with your final documentation.